lokhaeri/micro-front-end-pool/README.md

  What is planned to be covered:
   - Authentication mechanisms (on Node.js side, on client side, and using SSO)
   - Smoke tests

+## How to run this thing
+If you want to run all at once then just:
+`docker-compose up --build`

+If separately then going to every app and following `README.md`